 But when you send the completed work back to get paid, they say it’s not good enough.
-And they keep this charade going for as long as possible, to get free labor.
-Which is similar to home assembly job scams.
+And they keep this charade going for as long as possible to get free labor.
+This is very similar to the way home assembly job scams work.

 The Pyramid Scheme In Disguise

-This is the worst kind of envelope filling scam because it doesn’t just involve you losing money, it involves you taking part of the scam yourself, and luring others in, who lose money.
+This is the worst kind of envelope-filling scam because it doesn’t just involve you losing money, it involves you taking part in the scam yourself, and luring others in, who lose money.

 The way this works is similar to a chain letter scam.

-Whereby you pay the fee to join, and receive a letter with instructions on how to mail out unsolicited mail to others, to convince them to join.
-And if someone pays the fee like you did, you earn a commission.
+Whereby you pay the fee to join and receive a letter with instructions on how to mail out unsolicited mail to others, to convince them to join.
+And if someone pays the fee as you did, you earn a commission.

 And as such, it’s not sustainable.

-These scheme inevitability fall apart and the people who join end up losing money.
+These schemes inevitably fall apart and the people who join end up losing money.
 Only a few people at the top of the pyramid, like those who started the scam, make money.